 "The Builder lives with Ankylosing Spondylitis — an autoimmune disease where the immune system attacks the spine.
 ARES was born from the question: what if we could build the failsafe that biology couldn't?"

-Multi-turn debate degrades accuracy in ALL configurations tested.
+Multi-turn debate degrades accuracy in every configuration tested.
 Zero good flips occurred.
-The debate chapter is formally closed.
+The debate chapter is formally closed; single-turn shipped to production.

 All documentation submitted to Claude for independent assessment.
 Verdict: "comprehensive, thoughtful, and architecturally sound."
 Key gaps identified: frozen data structures, agent I/O contracts, API specs.
 The build-in-public journey begins.